Yoric/ronin-time-bureaucrats/the-time-deck.md

 If you feel like it, you can even use the Time Deck in place of dice resolution.
 Assume that the action succeeds-by-default if the character has sufficient points, fails-by-default otherwise, then draw a card and describe what happens.
 Any success can be turned into a failure with the right card, and vice-versa.

+Or, simply, use the numbers on the deck as a random number generator.

 As usual, remember that the objective is to have fun, so make sure that everybody is on the same wavelength!